vackosar/vackosar.github.io/_drafts/2022-02-12-SRU++-RNN-with-attention-beats-transformer.md

 ### SRU and Transformer results

 - Transformer + SRU outperforms vanilla
+- not looked into detail how was this done
   - ? architecture - how does it look

 ![img_1.png](/images/sru_sru_and_transformer_results.png)